vistadataproject/documents/README.md

 ![VDP-intro](/images/vdp-intro.png)

-# VISTA Interfacing
+# What Problem does the VISTA Data Model (VDM) Solve?

+A comparison of the current MUMPS RPC-based approach to interfacing to VISTA summarizes the benefits of migration from hard-coded MUMPS RPC-based interfacing to a single, modern, data-centric, model-driven approach:

-Interface |  RPC-Based | VDM-Based
+Interface |  MUMPS RPC-Based | VISTA Data Model-Based
 --- | --- | ---
 Method | MUMPS RPCs <br> Over 3500 legacy MUMPS routines| VISTA Data Model-Driven <br> Data-Centric.
 No code involved.
 Ease of interfacing to new clients | HARD | EASY